-The preparation of the consolidated financial statements in conformity with the Regulations and the IFRSs endorsed by the FSC requires management to make judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
+The preparation of these consolidated financial statements in accordance with IFRSs endorsed by the Financial Supervisory Commission (FSC) requires management to make judgments, estimates and assumptions concerning the future (including climate-related risks and opportunities).
+These affect both the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.